<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 New call-to-action

 Drawbacks to the Crossfire?
-There aren’t many but one of the common complaints we hear from riders with wide feet is that the toe box is a little more on the narrow side than some other MX boots.
+There aren’t many, but one of the common complaints we hear from riders with wide feet is that the toe box is on the narrow side compared to some other MX boots.

 Of course some riders love the slimmed-down toe because it helps them get under the shifter that much easier, but just know that you’ll want to try a pair of these on before committing to a long trip for that reason.